 Serves 6 people

-– A fresh bunch of zucchini flowers (stems removed, washed and dried by a clean towel)
+- A fresh bunch of zucchini flowers (stems removed, washed and dried with a clean towel)

 - 1 cup of water